 Working outside with farm animals and horses was very enjoyable for Dan, but as veterinary medicine has grown and changed, he has developed a strong interest in small animal medicine.
 This change led to the Animal Hospital of Nicholasville being exclusively small animal.
 He enjoys challenging surgery cases and especially orthopedic surgeries.

-Dan met and married his wife, Nancy, while at the University of Kentucky and they live on a farm with 6 horses, 3 dogs and 4 cats.
+Dan met and married his wife, Nancy, while at the University of Kentucky and they live on a farm with 3 horses, 2 dogs and 5 cats.
 Nancy grew up in the horse industry and has worked in it all her life.
 She enjoys riding and has developed an interest in photography.
-Dan is an outdoorsman and enjoys fishing, camping, roping and running.
+Dan is an outdoors man, and enjoys fishing, camping, roping and running.
 At home he likes to come up with new recipes and bakes his own bread.
-He and Nancy especially like to take trips that include their dogs Freckles, Floyd and Captain where they can camp and hike.
+He and Nancy especially like to take trips that include their dogs Captain and Dandelion where they can camp and hike.
 Dog hair is woven into the fabric of their life!

 Stacey Burdick DVM

 Dr. Stacey Burdick is a veterinarian and owner at Animal Hospital of Nicholasville.
 She and partner Dr. Dan Bowling opened the clinic in 1999 with the goal to provide the best in medical care for animals in a warm and friendly environment.
 Stacey was born in Lexington, spent several years in Colorado and returned to Nicholasville when she was 12 years old.
 She attended high school here, before heading to the University of Kentucky for her undergraduate work and on to Auburn University for veterinary school.
 Coming out of vet school there was no question she wanted to head back to the area to practice and even told her future husband, he better start looking for jobs this way!